The New York Society for the Prevention of Cruelty to Children

 The Assistant Director of Clinical Services is responsible, in consultation with the Director of Clinical Services, for the oversight of the following programs: Trauma Recovery, Therapeutic Supervised Visitation Program, and Crisis Debriefing.
 This position ensures high quality services through use of evidence-based practices, standardized assessment instruments, best practice program evaluation, staff performance evaluation and the comprehensive training of staff.
 The Assistant Director will also be responsible to support the development, delivery and promotion of The NYSPCC Training curricula and materials.

 Requirements: Must be a New York State LCSW or a licensed Psychologist.
 A minimum of five years of experience working with high-conflict families with histories of trauma using evidence-based practices; a minimum of five years of experience in a management role providing program oversight and staff supervision; an understanding of the complexities of domestic violence, child abuse and neglect, the custody and visitation process, the child welfare process, mental health and substance abuse issues and secondary traumatic stress; and sound clinical judgment are also required.
 Excellent oral and written communication skills, attention to detail, computer literacy, training skills, and experience with public speaking are essential.
-Bilingual (English/Spanish) and Tuesday through Saturday schedule preferred.
+Monday through Friday schedule, with two evenings required.
+Bilingual (English/Spanish) a plus.

 Excellent benefit package, including health insurance (medical, dental and vision), 403B plan with match, life insurance, and generous vacation/personal day leave.